The impact of climate change on plant-pollinator interactions

 - Courses in biology and calculus.
 Knowledge of computer programming is desirable but not necessary.

-- Applicants must be available to travel from June 6th to August 5th 2023 (Note: the first days of the program will be held virtual).
+- Applicants must be available to travel internationally from June 11th to August 5th 2023 (Note: the first days of the program will be held virtual).

 - Some projects will require fieldwork at remote sites with inherent hazards, can be

 physically challenging, and may require specialized equipment with risks.